Anarchism in Japan: Kokuren and Zenkoku Jiren

 There were two main organisations within the Japanese anarchist movement in the late 1920s: the Kokuren federation, and the Zenkoku Jiren union.
 The two were closely associated, with their relationship being compared to that between the Spanish FAI federation and CNT union (although Japanese and Spanish anarchists differed in ideology).

 Kokuren had its roots in the development of democracy during the Taishō era.
-In December 1925, a coalition of leftists formed the Farmer-Labour Party in order to take advantage of the democratic developments.
+In December 1925, a coalition of leftists formed the Farmer-Labour Party to take advantage of the democratic developments.
 Anarchists opposed this, perceiving political parties of all kinds as being opportunists that ultimately reinforced the state, and so gatecrashed its opening conference.
 The Party was banned by the authorities on the day of its founding, but the anarchists were encouraged by their success and began to form an organisation of their own.
 The federation that emerged from this process was the Kokushoku Seinen Renmei ('Black Youth League'), or Kokuren for short, which was formed in January 1926.

 While its name indicated an orientation towards youth association, it drew support from a variety of sources, including the labour movement including unions.
 Early on in its existence, it openly supported the cause of these unions alongside the syndicalist idea of class struggle, although pure anarchists such as Hatta Shūzō were also a part of the organisation from the very start.
 Kokuren quickly expanded and regional federations appeared across Japan, even extending to Japanese-occupied Korea and Taiwan.
 Its media organ was the newspaper Kokushoku Seinen ('Black Youth'), which was published from April 1926.

 Zenkoku Jiren was a federation of labour unions that was formed in May 1926.
 In full, it was named Zenkoku Rōdō Kumiai Jiyū Rengōkai ('All-Japan Libertarian Federation of Labour Unions'), and it started off with as many as 8,372 members.
 The anarcho-syndicalist Ishikawa Sanshirō helped to found it and at its founding it strongly drew from syndicalist ideology, particularly mirroring the French CGT union.
 Its commitment to 'libertarian federation', which allowed autonomy for member unions to pursue their own disputes freely, was appealing to potential members.
 This meant that Zenkoku Jiren grew rapidly after its founding, and its members were heavily involved in industrial disputes.
 The media organ of this organisation was Jiyū Rengō, which was published from June 1926.

 Kokuren and Zenkoku Jiren often collaborated in activism, such as a joint campaign against the execution of Sacco and Vanzetti, two Italian anarchists in the United States.
 Nevertheless, the two differed, with Kokuren being more theoretical in nature and thus more unwilling to compromise.
 This theoretical nature was emphasised by Hatta Shūzō's influence in the organisation.
-Hatta published a serialised article in Kokushoku Seinen called 'An Investigation Into Syndicalism' in late 1927, which harshly attacked anarcho-syndicalism, and Kokuren quickly became a stronghold of pure anarchism.
+Hatta published a serialised article in Kokushoku Seinen called 'An Investigation into Syndicalism' in late 1927, which harshly attacked anarcho-syndicalism, and Kokuren quickly became a stronghold of pure anarchism.